 To enter and work in a Transpower Substation you are required to complete training relevant to the type of work you are undertaking.
 Once training has been undertaken, further competency assessment must be completed your employer to deem you competent.

-From 2nd October 2017 Transpower is introducing new compliance courses as specified in 06.25.
-Click here to view some videos which describe the new courses.
+In October 2017, Transpower is introducing new compliance courses as specified in 06.25.
+Click here to view the new compliance pathway.

 For those who need to complete a Site Specific Induction (SSI) click here to download the SSI resources: SSI - Part A [ pdf 7.65 MB ] and SSI – Part B [ PDF 2.01 MB ].
 Further instructions on how best to use the two resources is included in Part A.